FALSE BAY YACHT CLUB

 11. Live-aboard Regulations

-iii.
-Approval, where granted, will be subject to review every 3 months by FBYC and STMC management, and ratified by the Commodore.
+vi.
+Approval, where granted, will be subject to review every six months by FBYC Management and ratified by the Commodore.
+This review will include an update and progress report of the original departure date.

 i.
-May live aboard for up to 3 months.
-Thereafter, application must be made to FBYC and STMC, approval will be granted subject to the conditions listed above.
+May live aboard their vessel for up to three months.
+Thereafter, an application must be made to FBYC and STMC Management for approval, subject to the conditions listed above.

 ii.
-Mooring fees are charged separately by STMC from the first day.
-Live aboard fees will be charged by FBYC from the first day.
+Mooring and temporary membership fees are charged by STMC from the first day.

 iii.
 Passport, Visa and Customs regulations must be observed.